 Challenges remain even where technology is available, and companies serve micro-retailers directly.
 Companies’ Enterprise resource planning (ERP) software works in closed networks, and they don’t share data with financial players.
 Whilst these institutions could benefit from supply chain data, they don’t always have close relationships with large corporations to facilitate supply chain financing.

 The benefits of a digital supply chain in emerging markets

 Smartphones, mobile applications, and cloud-based software are starting to digitise supply chains in emerging markets, simplifying operational processes, and creating real-time visibility at even the smallest outlet.
 A digitised supply chain can analyse the trade between companies, distributors, wholesalers and retailers, creating a paper trail, and help financial institutions evaluate the creditworthiness of small groceries.
 Micro-retailers can build a credit history, enabling them to access working capital and other financial products.

 Distributors and wholesalers will no longer need to extend credit to micro- retailers they work with, which frees up working capital.
 For micro- retailers, it improves cash flow management and allows them to shop around for the best deals, not tied to any distribution partner.

-For companies, a digitised supply chain enhance their knowledge of micro- retailers, creating inventory visibility, and assisting them in knowing which customers to invest it, irrespective of their size.
+For companies, a digitised supply chain enhances their knowledge of micro- retailers, creating inventory visibility, and assisting them in knowing which customers to invest in, irrespective of their size.

 Podcast: Kenya’s Jaza Duka – The dilemma of the duka shop